 It’s a logical argument: Ads that are seen perform better than ads that aren’t.
-But does it prove undeniably that viewability rates are a key success metric for digital campaigns?
+But does it prove undeniably that viewability rates are a key success metric for native advertising campaigns?

 Some marketers sure operate as if that’s the case.